Diamante (American wrestler)

-Priscilla Zuniga (born July 14, 1991), better known by the ring name Diamante, is a Cuban-American professional wrestler currently performing for All Elite Wrestling.
-She is also known for her time with Impact Wrestling and on the independent circuit under the ring name Angel Rose.
+Priscilla Zuniga (born July 14, 1991), better known by her ring name Diamante, is an American professional wrestler signed to All Elite Wrestling (AEW) and its sister promotion, Ring of Honor (ROH).
+She is also known for her time with Impact Wrestling and on the independent circuit.

 Professional wrestling career

 Independent circuit (2008–present)

 Zuniga wrestled on the independent circuit under the ring name Angel Rose, primarily working for Independent Championship Wrestling in Florida, where she is a four-time ICW Women's Champion as well as a winner of the ICW Hard Knocks Championship and the ICW Championship.
 She also worked for various other Florida-based promotions such as IGNITE Wrestling, RONIN Pro Wrestling, and Shine Wrestling.
 Zuniga made an appearance on the March 22, 2017, episode of NXT, working under her real name as an enhancement talent in a quick loss to Asuka.

-Zuniga joined Women of Wrestling (WOW) in July 2019 where she performs under the ring name Adrenaline.
-Adrenaline teamed with Fire in the tag team tournament for the vacant WOW Tag Team Championship in which they won in the second season finale on AXS TV on May 16, which aired on tape delay on November 23.
+Zuniga joined Women of Wrestling (WOW) in July 2019 where she performed under the ring name Adrenaline.
+Adrenaline teamed with Fire in the tag team tournament for the vacant WOW World Tag Team Championship in which they won in the second-season finale on AXS TV on May 16, which aired on tape delay on November 23.

 On September 5, 2019, Diamante made her debut for Empower Wrestling and defeated Gemma Cross in first round to determine Empower Wrestling's first champion.
 However, she was defeated by Nicole Savoy on September 26, 2019, and was eliminated in the semi-final of the tournament.

 Impact Wrestling (2017–2019)

 Zuniga joined Impact Wrestling as part of The Latin American Xchange in March 2017, and made her debut along with the rest of the group on the March 23 episode of Impact Wrestling under the ring name Diamante.
 On the April 6 episode of Impact Wrestling, Diamante made her in-ring debut, participating in a gauntlet match to become number one contender for the Impact Wrestling Knockouts Championship, but was eliminated by Brandi Rhodes.
-During their feud with Alberto El Patron, she and Homicide (LAX) beat El Hijo on July 20.
+During their feud with Alberto El Patron, she and Homicide beat his brother El Hijo de Dos Caras on July 20.
 In July 2017, Diamante suffered a knee injury and underwent surgery to repair her left ACL and was out of action for the rest of the year.
-She returned to Impact on the August 25, 2018 episode of Xplosion in a match against Su Yung, but then was released on January 28, 2019.
+She returned to Impact on the August 25, 2018, episode of Xplosion in a match against Su Yung, but then was released on January 28, 2019.

 In the spring of 2019, Diamante fully recovered from her injury and began wrestling on the American independent scene again.